Slashgear/git-kata/README.md

   If the team is doing well, introduce a new rule after 20 minutes.

   **READ**
-  *You must write a 4th cover in another file*
+  *You must write a back cover in another file*

   Take notes on what went wrong.